-Levy & Franks was one of the first firms to introduce catering to public houses.
-It developed Chef & Brewer, the second oldest pub chain in the world.
+Levy & Franks pioneered the introduction of catering to public houses in the late nineteenth century.
+The business developed the Chef & Brewer concept, which survives as the second oldest pub chain in the world.

-Isaac Levy grew wealthy and relocated to 50 Russell Square, where he had five servants by 1901.
+Isaac Levy grew wealthy and relocated to 50 Russell Square, where he employed five servants by 1901.

 Harry Franks originated the Chef & Brewer name in 1901.

 Levy & Franks was incorporated as a private company in 1911.

 Levy & Franks controlled 70 to 80 public houses by 1914.
 A typical daily sale for one of their pubs was 600 sandwiches, 135 meat pies and 800 Welsh rarebits.